AgileVentures/av-static-website/source/blog_articles/2016-10-28-opportunity-in-disguise.html.markdown

 [https://github.com/AgileVentures/AsyncVoter/blob/master/bin/server.js](https://github.com/AgileVentures/AsyncVoter/blob/2f42dee39c727cd5b6e849ac955a818bc0faa6ae/bin/server.js)

-This is the kind of thing that would benefit from some [athletic](http://philipmjohnson.org/essays/athletic-software-engineering.html) coding repetitions (reps).
-I used to do those a lot with the students at Makers Academy, following from Philip Johnson's Athletic Software Engineering concept, where you repeat the same exercise over and over, building in muscle memory and getting your time down.
+This is the kind of thing where I would benefit from some [athletic](http://philipmjohnson.org/essays/athletic-software-engineering.html) coding repetitions (reps).
+I used to do those a lot with the students at Makers Academy, following from Philip Johnson's Athletic Software Engineering concept, where you repeat the same exercise over and over, building in muscle memory and getting your task completion time down.
 So for example I've repped generating a Sinatra app many many times, and a PORO domain model with RSpec hundreds of times.
 We can also refer to these things as coding kata.
-Often kata are just in the plain programming domain, but I think there's a lot to be said for kata that involve repeatedly building a Sinatra or Express app from scratch.
+Often kata are just in the plain programming domain, but I think there's a lot to be said for "infrastructure" kata that involve repeatedly building a Sinatra or Express app from scratch.
 You encounter all the setup errors outside the context of trying to get something else done, which makes them less stressful.

 Anyway, it has been a year or so since I was repping on node/express so it was great the others had sorted the database issues in a mob session while I was kicking out the premium plan payment endpoints for our Rails app in a solo session.
 In the review session I pulled the code onto my machine and everything pretty much worked except a Rails app I still had running on port 3000 blocked the tests, leading to a new [issue](https://github.com/AgileVentures/AsyncVoter/issues/15) for the project.
 So we got the PR patched up and our first feature completed for AsyncVoter.
 While we were waiting for the CI to pass we got a couple of general discussion points out of the way.